Open Bible Data Home About News OET Key

 בַּתַּרְשִׁ֑ישׁ

-topaz is a beautiful looking gem stone used in jewelry and also to add decoration to other things.
-Bible scholars are not certain exactly what stone the word the ULT translates as topaz refers to.
+A topaz is a beautiful gemstone used in jewelry and also to decorate other things.
+Bible scholars are not certain exactly what stone topaz refers to.
 Many different stones have been proposed such as topaz, chrysolite, beryl and others.
-If you have one of these types of stones in your area you could use it in your translation or you could use a general term.
-Alternate translation: “with beautiful stones” or “with jewels”
+If your readers are familiar with these types of stone, you could use one of them, or you could use a more general term.
+Alternate translation: [with beautiful stones] or [with jewels]

 Note 3 topic: figures-of-speech / metaphor